 To do this, connect your tack to the outside edges then work back towards the center.
 Start from the bottom and move upwards, pushing the weld with the tip of your gun.
 If you’re new, just weld in the most comfortable direction.

-If there are gaps near your weld from grinding, you can tack the, where you didn’t manage the right penetration then grind the material back down again.
+If there are gaps near your weld from grinding, you can tack, where you didn’t manage the right penetration then grind the material back down again.

 What situations would you use this weld in?